Documents to download

 The Library research briefing, House of Lords (Hereditary Peers) Bill 2024–25, was published before the second reading of the bill in the House of Commons.

-The House of Lords Library has produced two briefings on the bill, the first before second reading in the House of Lords, it provided background to the bill and reported on debates on the bill in the House of Commons:
+The House of Lords Library has produced three briefings on the bill, providing background to the bill and its passage through Parliament: